frenchrabbit/docker-bitrix-env/README.md

+## forked from constb/docker-bitrix-env
+Added mysqli.so to php.ini

 # Standard Bitrix Environment on latest CentOS 6

 Bitrix CMS contains features that require certain modules and settings.
 1C provides a `bitrix-env` shell script that automates installing and setting everything up on a clean CentOS 6 system.
 This enables us to automate creation of a docker container with ready-to-run Bitrix CMS environment.